 - 2 Tbsp unsalted butter

-- 2 garlic coves, minced (blanched for 1 minute in hot water prior to mincing for reduced pungency)
+- 2 cloves garlic (blanched for 1 minute in hot water, then minced or pressed)

 - Preheat oven to 410F.

-- Remove filet mignon steaks from the fridge about 45 minutes before cooking and let come up to room temperature.
-Liberally season with salt and pepper on both sides and set aside.
+- Remove filet mignon steaks from the fridge about 45-60 minutes before cooking and let come up to room temperature.
+Liberally season with salt and pepper on both sides just before searing.
+See Note.

 - Heat the olive oil and the butter in a large (12") cast iron pan over high heat.
 When the butter starts smoking and turns dark brown in color, place the filets in the pan and sear undisturbed for about 2 minutes.
 Flip and sear for another 2 minutes.
 Flip the steaks again and immediately transfer the pan into the preheated oven.